11 min read

 Database indexing in Laravel isn't complicated, but it requires thought.
 Add indexes to columns you filter, sort, or join on frequently.
 Skip indexes on write-heavy tables, low-cardinality columns, or tiny tables where full scans are already fast.

 Start there, then profile your slow queries with Telescope or Debugbar.
 Let real performance data guide your indexing decisions, don't guess.
+And if your queries are still slow after indexing, check out my guide on query optimization techniques that go beyond just adding indexes.

 Next time you're tempted to add indexes everywhere "just in case," remember: every index costs write performance and disk space.
 Be strategic.
 Your database will thank you.